thcorre/phnog2025-workshop/dc-lab/README.md

-# INNOG8 IXP DC Lab
+# PhNOG 2025 DC Lab

-Disclaimer: This lab, which is based on srl-sros-telemetry-lab <https://github.com/srl-labs/srl-sros-telemetry-lab> (Kudos to Marlon Paz, Roman Dodin, Kevin Todts) has been modified for INNOG8 workshop to align more with DC latest best practices (IPv6 underlay infra and use of unnumbered BGP underlay with IPv6 link-locals, bfd sessions used on eBGP peers, optimized BGP timers) as well as to demonstrate additional EVPN capabilities such as Multihoming All-Active.
+Disclaimer: This lab, which is based on srl-sros-telemetry-lab <https://github.com/srl-labs/srl-sros-telemetry-lab> (Kudos to Marlon Paz, Roman Dodin, Kevin Todts) has been modified for PhNOG 2025 workshop to align more with DC latest best practices (IPv6 underlay infra and use of unnumbered BGP underlay with IPv6 link-locals, bfd sessions used on eBGP peers, optimized BGP timers) as well as to demonstrate additional EVPN capabilities such as Multihoming All-Active.

 This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a DC gateways layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image.